sunschong/Zendesk-Challenge/README.md

 2. Type in the command 'python ticketview.py' without the single quotes.
 It should tell you the domain you are signing into and prompt for an email.
 If it says "No such file is found," double check if you are in the directory where ticketview.py is located.

-3. Type in 'sunshinechong@gmail.com.'
+3. Type in email.
 It will then prompt you for a password.

-4. Enter the password: zendeskchallenge
+4. Enter the password.

 5. Wait as it will process the credentials and display the ticket data on the terminal window.
 The data will also be saved in a txt file called 'tickets.txt' and will be displayed in notepad as well once the program is finished.